 If you click Generate ERD, it gives a database diagram:

-Graphical Wizard for Object Creation
+GUI Wizard for Object Creation

 PgAdmin tools give a graphical Wizard for creating tables, schemas, views, stored procedures, functions, types, triggers.
 You can right-click the respective folder under the database and choose the action.